-3.7 Environment friendly initiatives
+3.8 Environment friendly initiatives

-The campus has taken some measures to prevent water wastages and to conserve water.
 They are conscious about their water usage.
 In our talk with the management team and in our interactions with the maintenance staff of the campus, we observed that they were all aware about the need to conserve water.
 They were alert to spot any leakages or wastages and took prompt action if they saw a fault - either directly or by reporting to the appropriate authority.
 We also did not see evidence of overwatering in green spaces, or stagnant overflow water around storage points.
-This indicates that the maintenance staff is vigilant about water.
+This indicates that the maintenance staff is vigilant about water wastages.